 Effectiveness of Business Practices Related to Climate Change as a Driver for Improving Environmental Performance

-- 1 University of Messina, Italy
+• 1 Department of Economics, University of Messina, Messina, Italy

 Abstract